-- 4.3 The AIR should describe the work of the audit committee, including: - the significant issues that the audit committee considered relating to the financial statements, and how these issues were addressed; - an explanation of how it has assessed the independence and effectiveness of the external audit process and the approach taken to the appointment or reappointment of the external auditor, information on the length of tenure of the current audit firm, when a tender was last conducted and advance notice of any retendering plans; - in the case of a Board not accepting the audit committee's recommendation on the external auditor appointment, reappointment or removal, a statement from the audit committee explaining its recommendation and the reasons why the Board has taken a different position (this should also be supplied in any papers recommending appointment or reappointment); - where there is no internal audit function, an explanation for the absence, how internal assurance is achieved, and how this affects the work of external audit; and - an explanation of how auditor independence and objectivity are safeguarded, if the external auditor provides non-audit services. - 4.4 The directors should explain in the AIR their responsibility for preparing the AIR, and state that they consider the AIR, taken as a whole, is fair, balanced and understandable, and provides the information necessary for stakeholders to assess the Company's position, performance, business model and strategy. - 4.5 The Board should carry out a robust assessment of the Company's emerging and OP 3.3 principal risks.
-An explanation of the principal risks to the future success of the business, and how these risks have been considered and addressed must be published in the AIR in a form and level of detail that is accessible and clear for customers and stakeholders. - 4.6 The Board should monitor the Company's risk management and internal control systems and, at least annually, carry out a review of their effectiveness and report on that review in the AIR.
+- reviewing the effectiveness of the external audit process, taking into consideration relevant UK professional and regulatory requirements; - developing and implementing policy on the engagement of the external auditor to supply non-audit services, ensuring there is prior approval of non-audit services, considering the impact this may have on independence, taking into account the relevant regulations and ethical guidance in this regard, and reporting to the Board on any improvement or action required; and - reporting to the Board on how it has discharged its responsibilities. - 4.3 The AIR should describe the work of the audit committee, including: - the significant issues that the audit committee considered relating to the financial statements, and how these issues were addressed; - an explanation of how it has assessed the independence and effectiveness of the external audit process and the approach taken to the appointment or reappointment of the external auditor, information on the length of tenure of the current audit firm, when a tender was last conducted and advance notice of any retendering plans; - in the case of a Board not accepting the audit committee's recommendation on the external auditor appointment, reappointment or removal, a statement from the audit committee explaining its recommendation and the reasons why the Board has taken a different position (this should also be supplied in any papers recommending appointment or reappointment); - where there is no internal audit function, an explanation for the absence, how internal assurance is achieved, and how this affects the work of external audit; and - an explanation of how auditor independence and objectivity are safeguarded, if the external auditor provides non-audit services. - 4.4 The directors should explain in the AIR their responsibility for preparing the AIR, and state that they consider the AIR, taken as a whole, is fair, balanced and understandable, and provides the information necessary for stakeholders to assess the Company's position, performance, business model and strategy. - 4.5 The Board should carry out a robust assessment of the Company's emerging and principal risks.
+OP 3.3 An explanation of the principal risks to the future success of the business, and how these risks have been considered and addressed must be published in the AIR in a form and level of detail that is accessible and clear for customers and stakeholders. - 4.6 The Board should monitor the Company's risk management and internal control systems and, at least annually, carry out a review of their effectiveness and report on that review in the AIR.
 The monitoring and review should cover all material controls, including financial, operational and compliance controls. - 4.7 In annual and half-yearly financial statements, the Board should state whether it considers it appropriate to adopt the going concern basis of accounting in preparing them, and identify any material uncertainties to the Company's ability to continue to do so over a period of at least twelve months from the date of approval of the financial statements. - 4.8 Taking account of the Company's current position and principal risks, the Board should explain in the AIR how it has assessed the prospects of the Company, over what period it has done so and why it considers that period to be appropriate.
 The Board should state whether it has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the period of their assessment, drawing attention to any qualifications or assumptions as necessary.